 If you’re running through an airport and handling luggage, you’ll probably work up a sweat.
-I like to wear shirts that are moisture wicking and cool to keep body funk under control.
+I like to wear shirts that are moisture-wicking and cool to keep body funk under control.

 When I board a long-haul flight, I’m in my stretchiest, most comfortable pair of pants.
 More than any other article of clothing, what you wear as a bottom will matter most on a lengthy flight.
 You don’t want to be stuck in anything that’s too tight or constricting, especially if you need to use the icky bathroom.

-Again, double check the airline policy, but I’ve always worn some type of yoga pants for long-haul travel, while track pants are a good option for Josh.
+Again, double-check the airline policy, but I’ve always worn some type of yoga pants for long-haul travel, while track pants are a good option for Josh.
 Avoid shorts because it can get cold and you’ll be stuck freezing for hours!

 Any time you fly, you’re at added risk of developing a blood clot in your legs.
-It’s especially important to get up and move around the cabin, if possible, to promote healthy circulation during a long haul flight.
+It’s especially important to get up and move around the cabin, if possible, to promote healthy circulation during a long-haul flight.
 Another simple, but great, strategy is to wear compression socks!

 We absolutely love the ones from Dr. Motion!
 They provided good support without being uncomfortable.
 In fact, I forgot I was wearing them at all and my legs felt great after my 12-hour flight!

 We have TSA PreCheck, but that isn’t necessarily going to be recognized at international airports.
-Regardless, you could be searched anywhere at anytime and it’s more convenient to be wearing slip-on shoes that are easy to remove.
+Regardless, you could be searched anywhere at any time and it’s more convenient to be wearing slip-on shoes that are easy to remove.
 While I prefer wearing sneakers, these eliminate a layer of travel anxiety for me to be able to put my shoes back on without having to touch them.

 On our most recent flight to Japan, we were upgraded to United Premium Plus.
 Being able to slip off our shoes easily and slide on their plush slippers made the flight much more pleasant!

 We’ve had some unexpected things happen on our long-haul flights, and we’ve been known to run frantically through airport terminals.
 That’s why we always recommend wearing sneakers on flights, even shorter domestic ones.
-Those cute knee-high boots and heels look great, but you won’t be able to outrun fellow passengers looking to rebook after a cancelled flight.
+Those cute knee-high boots and heels look great, but you won’t be able to outrun fellow passengers looking to rebook after a canceled flight.